AlikShal/DAA_Assignment1/README.md

 * **Correctness**: Each algorithm is verified against known solutions (e.g., Select compared to `Arrays.sort(a)[k]`).
 * **Performance**: Recursion depth and execution time are measured to ensure alignment with theoretical complexity.

+### Conclusion

+This project demonstrates the implementation of classic divide-and-conquer algorithms in Java, emphasizing safe recursion, performance measurement, and correctness.
+Each algorithm—MergeSort, QuickSort, Deterministic Select, and Closest Pair of Points—has been optimized to control recursion depth and memory usage.
+Performance tests and visualizations confirm that execution times and recursion depths align with theoretical expectations, validating both the efficiency and accuracy of the implementations.